Abigail Marshall Katung

 Abigail Marshall Katung (born 7 December 1975) is a Nigerian-British politician and wife of the senator representing the Kaduna South senatorial district, Kaduna State, Nigeria, Sunday Marshall Katung.
-She was born and raised in Nigeria, but moved to the United Kingdom to study in the University of Leeds and as of January 2024 is a governor at the Leeds City College.
-In May 2024 she took up the position of Lord Mayor of Leeds, becoming the first elected councillor from Africa to hold the council position, the second black person after Eileen Taylor and the 130th of all.
+She was born and raised in Nigeria, but moved to the United Kingdom to study at the University of Leeds and, as of January 2024, is a governor at the Leeds City College.
+In May 2024, she took up the position of Lord Mayor of Leeds, becoming the first elected councillor from Africa to hold the council position, the second black person after Eileen Taylor, and the 130th of all.
+Abigail was also reported to have held various roles within the Leeds City Council, including “chairing the scrutiny board for adult health and active lifestyles and the scrutiny board for infrastructure, investment, and inclusive growth.

 Career

 She is a co-chair of the David Oluwale Memorial Association (DOMA) in memory of David Oluwale, a Nigerian migrant to the UK who arrived Leeds in 1949, but got drowned in River Aire in 1969 with two British police officers held responsible for his death.
 In November 1971, the prosecution of those police officers made it the first and only time any prosecution for the death of a black person would be successfully carried out against state officials.

 In May 2019 at the Leeds City Council elections, Katung was elected as a councillor for the Little London and Woodhouse ward, making her the first African to be elected to the council.

 As of 2020, she was a lead member for the BAME and a BAME staff network member champion in Leeds.

 In 2022, she co-chaired Leeds City Council's official ‘Food Champion’ alongside the CEO of FareShare Yorkshire, Gareth Batty MBE FRSA.
 She was also present as a special guest at the Jordan Sinnott Memorial Award at St. Mary's, Menston.

 After serving an initial term, she contested again and won the Little London and Woodhouse election in May 2023.

 In January 2024, she was elected as the next Lord Mayor of Leeds under the Labour and Co-operative Party, succeeding Al Garthwaite.
 Her election was for the 2024/2025 term.
 Katung was the first African to hold the position of Lord Mayor in the city.